Posts Tagged EA874 Topic 6

 External influence on strategic decisions will increase.

 “Today, business strategy determines the market in which to compete and how the organization will win.
 External influence on business strategy is very limited.
 By 2020, as consumer and partner behaviors shift, organizations will need to extend their focus to the complete value-creation networks.
 External influence, particularly from customers, employees, and partners, will increase, and executive committees will need to react accordingly.
 BA focus will extend beyond the existing organization boundaries to include collaborating third parties, i.e., partners and customers.
-Organizations and BA leaders must understand the impact of these third parties on the agility of an organization’s strategy and on the delivery of value and experience to customers.”
+Organizations and BA leaders must understand the impact of these third parties on the agility of an organization’s strategy and on the delivery of value and experience to customers.”Partner influence on the strength of an organizations capabilities will grow.

 For an organization to realize its mission requires a set of business capabilities: what an organization needs to satisfy its mission.
 Unless the organization undertakes a diversification strategy, the organization’s business capability needs will remain static.
-However, over time, the howwhere, and who (the processes, information, technology, and people) will change to reflect the economic requirements and strategy of the organization.
+However, over time, the how, where, and who (the processes, information, technology, and people) will change to reflect the economic requirements and strategy of the organization.

 In the future, the advancement of technology and innovation in business practices will broaden the ways in which partners influence the structure of an organization.
 Many organizations will focus only on their core business capabilities, with the noncore business capabilities provided by third parties; for example, an entity like ADP may provide payroll.
 This restructuring of the operating model will force BA to understand the maturity of these externally provided business capabilities and how they hinder or support the organization’s strategic intent.